-To set up a network or troubleshoot a connectivity issue, finding your computer’s IP address is the first step.
-The following steps will show you how to find your IP address on Mac in New Zealand.
+To set up a network or troubleshoot a connectivity issue in Singapore, finding your computer’s IP address is the first step.
+The following steps will show you how to find IP address on Mac in Singapore.

 Your IP address is your internet identity; it’s not a random number; it represents your location and other network information.
-However, many of us do not know how to find your IP address on Mac in New Zealand.
-And even if someone claims to know, they confuse an MAC Address vs IP Address.
+However, many of us do not know how to find your IP address on Mac in Singapore.
+And even if someone claims to know, they confuse a MAC Address vs IP Address in Singapore.

-So, in this article, we will not only help you find IP addresses on Mac.
-On top of all this, if you are a privacy nerd and don’t want to share your IP address, we will also guide you on using a premium VPN to hide your original IP and surf on the internet with a secure and un-trackable IP address.
+So, in this article, we will not only show you how to find IP address on Mac in Singapore.
+On top of all this, if you are a privacy nerd and don’t want to share your IP address, we will also guide you on using a premium VPN to hide your original IP in Singapore and surf on the internet with a secure and un-trackable IP address.

-Quick Overview – Find IP Address on Mac in New Zealand
+Quick Overview – Find your IP Address on Mac In Singapore

-Whenever you connect your Mac to the Internet, your ISP assigns it a unique address called an IP address.
+Whenever you connect your Mac to the Internet in Singapore, your ISP assigns it a unique address called an IP address.
 Each device connected through the same connection has a different address.

-Precisely, without an IP address, you can neither share anything nor browse over the Internet.
-Therefore, whenever you need to work on anything related to network connection on your MacBook, you need to know your IP address on Mac in New Zealand.
+Precisely, without an IP address, you can neither share anything nor browse over the Internet in Singapore.
+Therefore, whenever you need to work on anything related to network connection on your MacBook, you need to know your IP address on Mac in Singapore.

 Here is how we determine both: